lenaschimmel/riskjournal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This product is in very early development and **SHOULD NOT BE USED YET**.

+RiskJournal consists of multiple repositories:
+ * __riskjournal__ - This repository.
+General overview and a docker-compose config to run _riskjournal-server_ and _covid-incidence-germany_ together
+ * __riskjournal-cli__ - A node.js command line application to track personal covid risk.
+Currently this combines the application logic and the interface, but it will be split into two repositories later.
+ * __riskjournal-server__ - A simple server which lets multiple instances of _riskjournal-cli_ exchange data, and hosts incidence data that it gets from _covid-incidence-germany_
+ * __covid-incidence-germany__ - Downloads the covid case statistics and computes the daily incidence for each district and age group

 <!-- GETTING STARTED -->
 ## Getting Started